bfarago/bjtcputoolchain/doc/simulator.md

 AlU: Aritmethical and Logical Unit register

-Flag: ALU flags: C:Carry, M:Minus, Z:Zero
+Flag: ALU flags: C:Carry, M:Minus, P:Plus, Z:Zero

 Perif: Specific part of the memory , which is used as periferial ports.